-One point to note; I have a feeling you will need to be using a late version browser for the full experience.
-I use Chrome where everything worked fine but I also have IE9 installed which I need for some legacy work applications and among other things the video and music was missing in the "alien" version when running it in that browser.
+One point to note; we have a feeling you will need to be using a late version browser for the full experience.
+We use Chrome where everything worked fine but we also have IE9 installed which we need for some legacy "day job" applications and among other things the video and music was missing in the "alien" version when running it in that browser.

-My thanks to Pentti for creating this great tour.
-I found it to be one of the best reminders I have come across of my own visit to WeeGee back in 2014 and I think it can give a great perspective of the WeeGee Futuro to those who have never actually had the chance to visit.
+Our thanks to Pentti for creating this great tour.
+We found it to be one of the best reminders we have come across of our own visit to WeeGee back in 2014 and we think it can give a great perspective of the WeeGee Futuro to those who have never actually had the opportunity to visit.

 The commercial itself is described as being:

-During my visit to WeeGee I was accompanied by Marko Home, Futuro historian and editor of the book Futuro: Tomorrow's House from Yesterday; how could I not have a snap of Marko and myself?
+During our visit to WeeGee we were accompanied by Marko Home, Futuro historian and editor of the book Futuro: Tomorrow's House from Yesterday

 Each of the Futuros manufactured in Finland had a numbered Polykem plaque affixed to the inside of the entrance steps.

-The day I visited WeeGee was a very sunny day and it made for some interesting shadows on some of the exterior shots.
+The day we visited WeeGee was a very sunny day and it made for some interesting shadows on some of the exterior shots.
 We particularly like the last shot with the high focus on the leaves in the foreground, a slight blur of the Futuro and cool lighting (and yes - that was a Mrs. Futuro shot).

 The windows on the upper level of the Exhibition Center are covered with netting; makes for an interesting shot.

-The photo on the right shows the "bedroom"; note the absence of a bed.
+In the "bedroom" (the first photo) note the absence of a bed.